Green Threads: Sustainability Across the Curriculum

-Green Tapestries is a new program added in 2019 that links Green Threads alumni, new participants, and their courses through collaborative teaching.
+Green Tapestries is an extension of our original program that was added in 2019 to link Green Threads alumni, new participants, and their courses through collaborative teaching.
 Participants identify a collaborator and a collaborative teaching project (e.g., course module or team-taught course), which they plan to develop with at least one other Green Threads alumni or new participant.
 Green Tapestries participants receive individualized attention and resources for their collaborative project.

 Participants receive inspiration, resources, and mutual support.
 Incentives also include an honorarium of $500, a series of workshops including tours, meals, and resource materials on sustainability.
-Contact: Daniel Decaro (502) 852-2927.
+Contact: Angela Storey (502) 852-3012.

 Are you interested in sustainability issues related to environmental, social, and economic stewardship?
 Are you thinking of adapting a course to incorporate such concerns or creating a new course to focus on issues of sustainability?
 If so, we invite you to participate in Green Threads: Sustainability across the Curriculum.
 This faculty development workshop, sponsored by UofL’s Sustainability Council, has been run annually since 2009.
 We begin recruiting a new group of participants each spring.

-Green Threads is a one-day workshop held at either the end of the spring or the beginning of the fall semester, with a follow-up reunion later in early December.
+Green Threads is a one-day workshop held just prior to the start of the fall semester, with a follow-up reunion later in early December.